getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 Proper setup of build tools means that the code in the prototype will be the same code in production.

 Example: [PatternLab](//demo.patternlab.io).
-Shows the single components, or in groups, and shows the code used to build them.
+Shows the single components, components in groups, and shows the code used to build them.
 It shows the components alone as well as next to other components.
 It shows if a component is ready for re-use.

 <a href="//demo.patternlab.io/?p=molecules-comment-form" target="_blank">single-form</a> |
 <a href="//demo.patternlab.io/?p=organisms-comment-thread" target="_blank">comment-thread</a>